cbdeane/TokenSiren/README.md

 # TokenSiren

-TokenSiren is an in progress eBPF based observability tool for streaming LLM inference.
-The current codebase focuses on the architectural skeleton and types that enable kernel side aggregation and a Go userspace control plane, with vLLM as the first intended runtime target.
+TokenSiren explores low-overhead telemetry collection for LLM inference runtimes using eBPF uprobes.

+The project separates kernel-resident event collection from userspace metric export, allowing token-level request behavior to be observed with minimal impact on the inference hot path.

+The current repository establishes the architecture and map schemas for a first viable pipeline targeting vLLM.
 ## Status

 This repository is not yet feature complete.
 Several components are stubs and exist to lock in interfaces, map schemas, and attach plans for a first viable path.